 While our sport continues to foster healthy competition, it will not encourage bullying.
 Climbing will not condone anti-gay slurs, threats, and intimidation.
 There is an integrity within climbing that runs parallel to having integrity as an individual, and I implore my community to ask themselves to take a look at athletes we hold in high regards.

-Sponsorships are more than a hashtag on social media, discounted gear, or how many “likes” you get in support.
-They aren’t even necessarily about how hard one climbs or how many first ascents have been established.
+This behavior is incredibly problematic because athlete sponsorships should be more than a hashtag on social media or how many “likes” one receives in support.
+Truthfully, they aren’t even necessarily about how hard one climbs or how many first ascents have been established.
 Ultimately, sponsorships are esteemed as a great honor because they, like climbing itself, are a gift given to those who have gained the trust and respect of the community.
 You can gain respect based on grades and ascents, and many do, but a person’s character should also be an integral part.
-Let’s look beyond grades and ascents to ask ourselves: are we admiring sponsored athletes for who they are, rather than based on their accomplishments alone?
+Are we admiring sponsored athletes for who they are, rather than based on their accomplishments alone?

 We may be long past our cafeteria days, but the playground bully doesn’t necessarily disappear once we leave the schoolyard.
 When I reminisce about my own childhood, I smile because it’s so simple, yet true: everything I need to know in life, I learned in kindergarten.
 The important things that come to mind: “Share everything.
 Play fair.
 Don’t hit people.
 Clean up your own mess.
 Say you’re sorry when you hurt somebody.
 Warm cookies and cold milk are good for you.
 Be aware of wonder.
 Remember the little seed in the Styrofoam cup: the roots go down and the plant goes up and nobody knows how or why, but we are all like that.”

 And the most important of all is The Golden Rule.
 Think of what a better world we could all live in if we remembered to treat others as we want to be treated.